When you start historical fencing it’s hard to resist the urge to run out and buy the first sword you see.

 Jackets & Trousers & other Protectors

 Get the jacket first – trousers can be acquired later.
-When buying, ensure that the equipment is at least 350N rated as this is a requirement for many events, including in-house fencing at Scholar Victoria.
+When buying, ensure that the equipment is at least 350N rated.
+Many competitions and events require at least 350N for jackets.

 Our preferred jackets and trousers are from SPES, specifically their AP Range of Jackets.
 These come in different thicknesses/weights as well as sizes and colours, and are durable and popular in the community.
 The Standard AP is suitable for all intensities of longsword fencing.

 SPES also have elbow and knee protectors which are integrated into their range – these are essential equipment whether you get the SPES version or not.

 Another jacket gaining popularity for longsword fencing is the Black Armoury jacket.
 The throat protector on this is unique in that it goes over the mask bib, making it mobile and protective.
 Our experience with these is that they’re a very light comfortable jacket of good quality.

 Superior Fencing offer a series of low-cost options for fencing gear.
 These products are pretty good in terms of quality, though fit and finish isn’t quite as good as the more expensive brands.
 They are fine if you’re starting out and don’t want to commit too much money to the sport.